Mean-field interaction of Brownian occupation measures, I: uniform tube property of the Coulomb functional: Introduction and main results

 \section{Introduction and main results}

 In this paper, we study a transformed path measure that arises from a mean-field type interaction of a three dimensional Brownian motion in a Coulomb potential.
 Under the influence of such a transformed measure, the large-$t$ behavior of the normalized occupation measures, denoted by $L_t$, is of high interest.
 This is intimately connected to the well-known polaron problem from statistical mechanics and a full understanding of the behavior of $L_t$ under the aforementioned transformation is crucial for the analysis of the polaron path measure under \lq strong coupling\rq\,, its effective mass and justification of mean-field approximations.
-For physical relevance of this model, we refer to the article of Spohn (see \cite{S86}).
-Some mathematically rigorous research in this direction began in the 1980s with the analysis of the partition function of Donsker and Varadhan (\cite{DV83-P}), but it was not until recently that a new technique was developed \cite{MV14} for handling the actual path measures, which promises to make amenable a deeper analysis and a full identification of the limiting distribution of $L_t$.
-The present paper makes decisive steps towards this goal, which are also interesting on their own.
+For physical relevance of this model, we refer to \cite{S86}.
+Some mathematically rigorous research in this direction began in the 1980s with the analysis of the partition function of Donsker and Varadhan (\cite{DV83-P}), but it was not until recently that a new technique was developed \cite{MV14} for handling the actual path measures, and the main results of the present paper, besides being interesting on their own, make determinant contribution towards a deeper analysis and a full identification of the limiting distribution of $L_t$ under the transformed path measure.

-We start with developing the mathematical layout of the model in Section~\ref{sec-model}, remind on earlier results in Section~\ref{sec-earlier}, present our new progress in Section~\ref{sec-results}, report on the achievements of \cite{MV14} in Section~\ref{compactLDP} and give in Section~\ref{sectoutlook} a quick outlook on how the results of this paper will be utilized in future work.
+We start with developing the mathematical layout of the model in Section~\ref{sec-model}, remind on earlier results in Section~\ref{sec-earlier}, present our new progress in Section~\ref{sec-results} and report on the achievements of \cite{MV14} in Section~\ref{compactLDP}, which plays an important role in the present context.